sanelkukic/cfw-maintenancemode/README.md

 - Lets you setup a serverless maintenance page that automatically triggers when it finds an active maintenance on your StatusPage.io status page
 - Lets you setup a serverless downtime page that automatically triggers when it finds an active incident on your StatusPage.io status page
+- Lets you setup a serverless DDoS page which you can manually enable if you are under a DDoS attack.
-- Lets you manually trigger either the maintenance or downtime pages
+- Lets you manually trigger either the maintenance or downtime pages.
 - Log requests to a Discord webhook (log visitor IP, request method, full request URL, the ASN, and the Cloudflare datacenter the request hit)

 ## Installation